 - Loss of muscle tone in the hand, specifically the thumb.

-If one has TRUE Carpal Tunnel Syndrome, the Median Nerve is compressed (usually by swelling, and inflammation) and the sufferer many experience one, if not all of the symptoms listed above.
+If one has TRUE Carpal Tunnel Syndrome, the Median Nerve is compressed (usually by swelling, and inflammation) and the sufferer may experience one, if not all of the symptoms listed above.
 The Median nerve travels through the centre of the wrist and into the hand.
-It’s responsibilities include moving the muscles on the thumb side of the hand, directing blood flow to the forearm and hand, as well as keeping the brain informed at all times of skin temperature, skin sensations, and muscle tone.
+Its responsibilities include moving the muscles on the thumb side of the hand, directing blood flow to the forearm and hand, as well as keeping the brain informed at all times of skin temperature, skin sensations, and muscle tone.
 In short, we could say it’s the manager of the forearm and arm.
 When a nerve is compressed we start to experience less sensation.
 If this continues over days, weeks, months, the nerve itself may stop functioning well.
 Just like a garden hose, squeeze the tube enough and you block the flow of water.
 This is the same for nerves.

 Notice how I mentioned “true” Carpal Tunnel Syndrome.
-In the physical therapist world, there are other conditions which can be caused by poor body postures or tight muscles which can mimic closely the symptoms of “true” Carpal Tunnel Syndrome.
+In the physical therapist world, there are other conditions which can be caused by poor body postures or tight muscles which can closely mimic the symptoms of “true” CTS.
 Of course, if you feel any of the symptoms above, you should have “true” Carpal Tunnel Syndrome ruled out.
 Your physical therapist, whether they be a massage therapist, physiotherapist, osteopath or chiropractor, have insight and experience with these other conditions which have similar symptoms to Carpal Tunnel Syndrome and can help you determine if your symptoms are due to poor posture, tight muscles or misaligned skeleton.
 Your physical therapist will also be able to determine if you should consult a doctor or neurologist to investigate the diagnosis of “true” Carpal Tunnel Syndrome; which can be a serious condition and proper diagnosis is important.